 - What we Don’t Like: Communal areas are BUSY!

 We have made a point of recommending Hotels that are close to the center…but where is the center?
 Well in our opinion it’s the Bellagio.
-Now Geographically it is actually almost exactly halfway down the Hotel-Populated portion strip.
-However, we don’t mean center geographically, it really is the beating heart of the City.
+Now Geographically, it is actually almost exactly halfway down the Hotel-Populated portion of the strip.
+However, we don’t just mean the center geographically, it really is the beating heart of the City.
 The Hotels fountains are now the most iconic image of Vegas and people flock here to take in the shows and witness the spectacle that is Vegas.
 Things just seem to radiate out from this point.

 You do not get to be number one on our list just because you are at the center though!
 Fortunately, the Bellagio has enough to pretty much take the top spot all by itself.
 It is the Flagship Hotel of the MGM Brand and a supremely luxurious and decadent Hotel.
 The Rooms are Stunningly appointed in an elegant luxurious style, reminiscent of European opulence with a touch of modernity.
 Basically, they are really really nice rooms.
 The Hotel itself mirrors this throughout with a top pool, incredible buffet some of the best amenities and restaurants in town and an all-round wonderful atmosphere.